kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(e\) Each projecting object that could injure persons seated or moving about in the rotorcraft in normal flight must be padded.

-\(f\) Each seat and its supporting structure must be designed for an occupant weight of at least 170 pounds considering the maximum load factors, inertial forces, and reactions between occupant, seat, and safety belt or harness corresponding with the applicable flight and ground load conditions, including the emergency landing conditions of §27.561(b).
+\(f\) Each seat and its supporting structure must be designed for an occupant weight of at least 170 pounds considering the maximum load factors, inertial forces, and reactions between occupant, seat, and safety belt or harness corresponding with the applicable flight and ground load conditions, including the emergency landing conditions of [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.561   General.|§27.561]](b).
 In addition—

-\(1\) Each pilot seat must be designed for the reactions resulting from the application of the pilot forces prescribed in §27.397; and
+\(1\) Each pilot seat must be designed for the reactions resulting from the application of the pilot forces prescribed in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.397   Limit pilot forces and torques.|§27.397]]; and

-\(2\) The inertial forces prescribed in §27.561(b) must be multiplied by a factor of 1.33 in determining the strength of the attachment of—
+\(2\) The inertial forces prescribed in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.561   General.|§27.561]](b) must be multiplied by a factor of 1.33 in determining the strength of the attachment of—

 \(i\) Each seat to the structure; and

 \(ii\) Each safety belt or harness to the seat or structure.

-\(g\) When the safety belt and shoulder harness are combined, the rated strength of the safety belt and shoulder harness may not be less than that corresponding to the inertial forces specified in §27.561(b), considering the occupant weight of at least 170 pounds, considering the dimensional characteristics of the restraint system installation, and using a distribution of at least a 60-percent load to the safety belt and at least a 40-percent load to the shoulder harness.
+\(g\) When the safety belt and shoulder harness are combined, the rated strength of the safety belt and shoulder harness may not be less than that corresponding to the inertial forces specified in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.561   General.|§27.561]](b), considering the occupant weight of at least 170 pounds, considering the dimensional characteristics of the restraint system installation, and using a distribution of at least a 60-percent load to the safety belt and at least a 40-percent load to the shoulder harness.
 If the safety belt is capable of being used without the shoulder harness, the inertial forces specified must be met by the safety belt alone.

-\(h\) When a headrest is used, the headrest and its supporting structure must be designed to resist the inertia forces specified in §27.561, with a 1.33 fitting factor and a head weight of at least 13 pounds.
+\(h\) When a headrest is used, the headrest and its supporting structure must be designed to resist the inertia forces specified in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.561   General.|§27.561]], with a 1.33 fitting factor and a head weight of at least 13 pounds.

 \(i\) Each seating device system includes the device such as the seat, the cushions, the occupant restraint system, and attachment devices.

-\(j\) Each seating device system may use design features such as crushing or separation of certain parts of the seats to reduce occupant loads for the emergency landing dynamic conditions of §27.562; otherwise, the system must remain intact and must not interfere with rapid evacuation of the rotorcraft.
+\(j\) Each seating device system may use design features such as crushing or separation of certain parts of the seats to reduce occupant loads for the emergency landing dynamic conditions of [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.562   Emergency landing dynamic conditions.|§27.562]]; otherwise, the system must remain intact and must not interfere with rapid evacuation of the rotorcraft.

 \(k\) For the purposes of this section, a litter is defined as a device designed to carry a nonambulatory person, primarily in a recumbent position, into and on the rotorcraft.
-Each berth or litter must be designed to withstand the load reaction of an occupant weight of at least 170 pounds when the occupant is subjected to the forward inertial factors specified in §27.561(b).
+Each berth or litter must be designed to withstand the load reaction of an occupant weight of at least 170 pounds when the occupant is subjected to the forward inertial factors specified in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.561   General.|§27.561]](b).
 A berth or litter installed within 15° or less of the longitudinal axis of the rotorcraft must be provided with a padded end-board, cloth diaphram, or equivalent means that can withstand the forward load reaction.
 A berth or litter oriented greater than 15° with the longitudinal axis of the rotorcraft must be equipped with appropriate restraints, such as straps or safety belts, to withstand the forward load reaction.
 In addition—

 \(1\) The berth or litter must have a restraint system and must not have corners or other protuberances likely to cause serious injury to a person occupying it during emergency landing conditions; and

-\(2\) The berth or litter attachment and the occupant restraint system attachments to the structure must be designed to withstand the critical loads resulting from flight and ground load conditions and from the conditions prescribed in §27.561(b).
-The fitting factor required by §27.625(d) shall be applied.
+\(2\) The berth or litter attachment and the occupant restraint system attachments to the structure must be designed to withstand the critical loads resulting from flight and ground load conditions and from the conditions prescribed in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.561   General.|§27.561]](b).
+The fitting factor required by [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.625   Fitting factors.|§27.625]](d) shall be applied.

 \[Amdt.
 27-21, 49 FR 44434, Nov.
 6, 1984, as amended by Amdt.
 27-25, 54 FR 47319, Nov.
 13, 1989; Amdt.
 27-35, 63 FR 43285, Aug.
 12, 1998\]

 ### §27.787   Cargo and baggage compartments.

-\(a\) Each cargo and baggage compartment must be designed for its placarded maximum weight of contents and for the critical load distributions at the appropriate maximum load factors corresponding to the specified flight and ground load conditions, except the emergency landing conditions of §27.561.
+\(a\) Each cargo and baggage compartment must be designed for its placarded maximum weight of contents and for the critical load distributions at the appropriate maximum load factors corresponding to the specified flight and ground load conditions, except the emergency landing conditions of [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.561   General.|§27.561]].

 \(b\) There must be means to prevent the contents of any compartment from becoming a hazard by shifting under the loads specified in paragraph (a) of this section.

-\(c\) Under the emergency landing conditions of §27.561, cargo and baggage compartments must—
+\(c\) Under the emergency landing conditions of [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.561   General.|§27.561]], cargo and baggage compartments must—

 \(1\) Be positioned so that if the contents break loose they are unlikely to cause injury to the occupants or restrict any of the escape facilities provided for use after an emergency landing; or

-\(2\) Have sufficient strength to withstand the conditions specified in §27.561 including the means of restraint, and their attachments, required by paragraph (b) of this section.
+\(2\) Have sufficient strength to withstand the conditions specified in [[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.561   General.|§27.561]] including the means of restraint, and their attachments, required by paragraph (b) of this section.
 Sufficient strength must be provided for the maximum authorized weight of cargo and baggage at the critical loading distribution.

 \(d\) If cargo compartment lamps are installed, each lamp must be installed so as to prevent contact between lamp bulb and cargo.